piterwilson/squiggle-library/README.md

 # Squiggle

-Javascript framework meant to make it easy to develop free educational online applications in the field of Animation.

 ## Description

 The Squiggle library is a set of classes that are ready to use to implement animation drawing applications that output animated .gif's.